 In this post, I’m going to share some tips and recommendations by which you can keep your WordPress blog secured, sit back and enjoy your cash without worrying!
 So, let’s start!

 Most of the hacks are being done due to the laziness of blog owners and the usage of illegal/nulled plugins and themes.
 So below are the tips for keeping your WordPress blog secured and hack-proof.

 Why Does Your WordPress Blog Need To Be Secured?

 You might be wondering what will happen when my blog/s get hacked?
-Hacking can result in dangerous activities which might harm your blog traffic/rankings or maybe completely destroy your blog.
+Hacking can result in dangerous activities that might harm your blog traffic/rankings or maybe completely destroy your blog.

 Sometimes hacking is done to get backlinks for free.
-In that case, the hacker creates private pages which aren’t visible to you and add links to his/her site for their benefits.
-There are many networks which allow you to buy backlinks from such hacked blogs.
+In that case, the hacker creates private pages that aren’t visible to you and add links to his/her site for their benefits.
+There are many networks that allow you to buy backlinks from such hacked blogs.

 I definitely don’t recommend this method to build links.
 After hackers hack your blog, they insert hundreds of links in your blog which is very risky and harmful for SEO of your blog.

 So, you know why your blog needs to be secured.
 Let’s start with the steps/tips to keep them hack-proof:

 Here are some of the steps/instructions by which I keep my blogs secured and assure they don’t get hacked.
 Let’s start: